ctg-tme/CX-Labs/docs/lab1_BuildYourOwnAIAgent.md

 ### Creating an Autonomous AI Agent

-???
-Note "Create your own AI Agent"
+??? webex "Create your own AI Agent"
     1. Navigate to **Dashboard** from the right-hand side menu panel and click **Create Agent**
     2. Select **Start from Scratch** and click **Next**
     3. On **Create an AI agent** page select the type of agent: **Autonomous**
     10. A new section called **Add the essential details** will appear.
 Provide the following information:
         > Agent Name: **<span id="attendee-id">---</span>_AutoAgent**
         >
         > System ID is created automatically